Ido Shahar

-Ido Shahar (also spelled Shachar, עידו שחר; born 20 August 2001) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Maccabi Tel Aviv and the Israel national under-21 team.
+Ido Shahar (also spelled Shachar, עידו שחר; born 20 August 2001) is an Israeli professional footballer who plays as a midfielder for Israeli Premier League club Maccabi Tel Aviv and the Israel national team.

 Early life

 Shachar was born and raised in the kibbutz Gat, Israel, to an Israeli family of Ashkenazi Jewish (Hungarian-Jewish) descent.

 He also holds a Hungarian passport, on account of his Ashkenazi Jewish ancestors, which eases the move to certain European football leagues.